brunoluiz/brunoluiz.github.io/content/blog/2026/jun/crossplane-providers/index.md

 ---
 title: "When Crossplane providers aren't enough: building your own in Go"
 date: '2026-04-14T10:00:00Z'
-summary: 'A practical guide to building Crossplane providers in Go, from the managed reconciler lifecycle to async operations, safe retries, and provider design trade-offs.'
+summary: 'A practical guide for building Crossplane providers in Go when other providers failed you, from the managed reconciler lifecycle to examples of how to implement and best pratices.'
 cover:
   image: cover.jpg
   relative: true
-  alt: Photo by Kai Pilger on Unsplash
+  alt: Photo by Guillaume TECHER on Unsplash
-  caption: Photo by <a href="https://unsplash.com/@kaip?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Kai Pilger</a> on <a href="https://unsplash.com/photos/closeup-photo-of-street-go-and-stop-signage-displaying-stop-1k3vsv7iIIc?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
+  caption: Photo by <a href="https://unsplash.com/@guillaume_t?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Guillaume TECHER</a> on <a href="https://unsplash.com/photos/person-sitting-on-tower-at-daytime-XvNPUh6fWVk?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
 aliases:
   - /crossplane-provider/
 ---